noahehall/theBookOfNoah/architecture/rdbms_database_design.md

    - internal models (i.e. logical design)
       - dependent on the selected DBMS
+      - a representation of the database as seen by the DBMS
       - create all the tables, constraints, keys, rules, etc
       - consider a database as a collection of fixed-size records
       - are closer to the physical level or file structure